duraki/notes/content/_index.md

 **.files**

 My `.dotfiles` are available [on my GitHub](https://github.com/duraki/dotfiles).
 At the time of writing, this repository is private due to confidential information.
+Please refer to {{< aref  href="works-for-me/" title="✨ works for me" >}} page to get details about my running environment.

 In particular, I use: